Claualvarez/ECCB2020/Superimposition.md

 _______
 ## Exercise 2: 4xpx vs. 5fnn
-For the second exercise we will use a different pair of proteins that have a homologous domain.
+For the second exercise we will use a different pair of proteins.
+These two proteins are classifies as homologous by Pfam and InterPro.

 **1. Download the PDB coordinates file of [YtfE](https://www.ebi.ac.uk/pdbe/entry/pdb/5fnn) from _Escherichia coli K-12_ and save it in your working_directory.**